matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **Forward Proxy**

 - A server that sits between a client and servers and acts on behalf of the client, typically used to mask the client's identity (IP address).
-Note that forward proxies are often referred to as just proxies.
+- Note that forward proxies often referred to as just proxies.

 **Reverse Proxy**